jonnonz1/nz-statute-book/acts/public/2017/land-transfer-act-2017.md

   (b) if the Registrar has specified a fax number for the purpose of receiving notices of that class by fax, by faxing it to that number; or
   (c) if the Registrar has specified an email address for the purpose of receiving notices of that class by email, by emailing it to that address; or
   (d) if the Registrar has specified that notices of that class may be sent or delivered from an electronic workspace facility, by sending or delivering it from that facility; or
+  (da) by delivering it to a designated Land Registry Office by a courier service that records details of delivery to the address; or
   (e) by any other prescribed method.
 (2) Subsection (1) applies unless a provision of this Act requires the notice to be given in a particular way.
 (3) The Registrar must give notice of the address of the designated land registry office—